Table of Contents

 Why Become a Certified Government Financial Manager?

-Working for a government agency as a financial manager is similar to working for a private business or non-profit.
-You may work for the federal government, the military, public schools, or even for law enforcement.
-These agencies and others also need their funds to be carefully managed so that they are able to purchase needed equipment and pay their employees.
-Working for the government also means that you’ll work within a well-defined job role, following clear expectations from your supervisors.
+Working for a federal, state, or local level government agency of the U.S. as a financial manager is similar to working for a private business or non-profit except that these agencies work with public funds and must therefore be held to high-level standards of conduct.
+You may work for the federal government, the military, public schools, or even for law enforcement or a city-level agency.
+These agencies and others need their funds to be carefully managed so that they are able to purchase needed equipment and pay their employees.
+Working for the government also means that you’ll work within a well-defined job role, following clear expectations from your supervisors in order to achieve effective government action.

-As a federal government employee, you’ll be able to choose from a huge number of agencies such as the Securities and Exchange Commission (SEC), the Federal Bureau of Investigation (FBI), and the US Government Accountability Office (GAO), among others.
-The military (all branches) also needs professionals in accounting and finance to help them manage their various financial matters.
+As a federal government employee, you’ll be able to choose from a huge number of agencies and job opportunities in financial accounting, auditing, and financial reporting such as the Securities and Exchange Commission (SEC), the Federal Bureau of Investigation (FBI), and the US Government Accountability Office (GAO), among others.
+The United States military (all branches) also needs professionals in accounting and finance to help them manage their various financial matters and ensure public accountability.

-As a government financial manager, you’ll oversee employees, prepare financial records, review reporting systems, analyze finance reports, monitor payroll, and answer questions from elected officials.
+As a certified government financial manager, you’ll hold a reqpected credential with complex requirements, a code of ethics, and special knowledge that allows you to gain professional-level experience, oversee employees and other financial professionals, prepare financial records, review reporting systems, analyze finance reports, maintain internal controls and perhaps reporting internal issues, monitor payroll, and answer questions from elected officials on technical subjects.

 What is a Government Financial Manager?

-A government financial manager is a finance specialist or accountant with specialized abilities and knowledge working in the government sector.
+Someone working in or candidates for government financial management must be a finance specialist or accountant with specialized abilities and a working knowledge of the government sector or professional experience in government.
 In your role, you may specialize in auditing or financial reporting, among other things.

-To become a government financial manager, you’ll need at least a bachelor’s degree from an accredited university.
-And, once you’ve graduated, you need to study for the Certified Government Financial Manager (CGFM).
+To become a financial manager at any of the levels of government, you’ll need at least a bachelor’s degree from an accredited university.
+And, once you’ve graduated, you need to study for the Certified Government Financial Manager (CGFM) exam.

 What Does a Government Financial Manager Do?

-You’ll also prepare financial forecasts and business activity reports for your supervisor and oversee the employees tasked with budgeting and financial reporting.
-You’ll monitor all financial details in reporting to ensure that all legal requirements have been satisfied.
+You’ll prepare financial forecasts and business activity reports for your supervisor and oversee the employees tasked with budgeting and financial reporting, including their training if necessary.
+You’ll monitor all financial details in reporting to ensure that you meet and satisfy all legal requirements.
 You’ll also carry out tasks that are specific to your organization or industry within the government.
 This may include healthcare finance for organizations involved with healthcare, such as a military hospital.
-Or you may deal with cash or credit managers, controllers, insurance managers, risk managers, or treasurers or finance officers for your department.
+Or you may deal with cash or credit managers, controllers, insurance managers, risk managers, accounting systems or technology auditors, or treasurers or finance officers for your department.
 This also means you need to be familiar with current regulations and tax laws affecting your industry.

-While professional certification isn’t mandatory, you may still want to obtain this recognition.
-It will serve to denote an extra level of competence in your job role.
-You’ll also need to have other business skills in order to be successful: communication, analytical, and organizational.
+While a professional credential isn’t mandatory, you may still want to obtain this recognition.
+It will serve to denote an extra level of competence in your job role and provide the impetus to gain continuing professional education (CPE).
+You’ll also need to have other business skills in order to be successful at the professional level: communication, analytical, and organizational.
 You should also be detailed-oriented.

 Requirements to Become a Certified Government Financial Manager

-To be considered eligible to take any Certified Government Financial Manager (CGFM) exams, you are required to hold a bachelor’s degree (any discipline) from an accredited college or university.
-This institution must be located in the US.
+To be considered eligible to take any Certified Government Financial Manager (CGFM) examinations, the educational requirements are that you must hold a bachelor’s degree (any discipline) from an accredited college or university.
+This institution need not be located in the US.
 However, if your degree is from a foreign university, you are required to submit a report that says your degree is equivalent to either a bachelor’s or master’s degree.

-Request your official transcript from your accredited university before you take a CGFM exam.
-The transcript must contain your name, your university or college’s name, confirmation that a bachelor’s or master’s degree was conferred, and the date you received it.
+Request your official transcript from your accredited university before you take a certified government financial manager exam.
+The transcript must contain your name, your university or college’s name, all courses taken, confirmation that a degree with the designation bachelor’s or master’s was conferred, and the date you received it.

 Governmental Financial Management and Control: The material on this test covers financial management functions, financial and managerial analysis techniques, internal control, performance measurement/metrics/service efforts and accomplishments, and auditing.

 Now that you know what each of the three exams covers, you need to know how long you’ll be sitting for each one.
-The Association Governmental Accountants (AGA) gives three exams that require governmental accountants to learn the materials and the standards to which they will be working.
+The Association of Government Accountants (AGA) gives three exams that require governmental accountants to learn the materials and the standards to which they will be working.

 AGA administers each exam at separate times year-round via more than 200 VUE testing centers in the US.
 The exams are offered three times each year at Pearson VUE testing centers.
-With more than 200 testing centers throughout the US, you’ll easily be able to find a center where it’s convenient for you to sit for your exam.
+With more than 200 testing centers, you’ll easily be able to find a center where it’s convenient for you to sit for your exam.

 Each exam contains 115 questions.
 The exams are scheduled to last for 2 hours and 15 minutes.